airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_commonmark.md

 makes it faster.

 Data Alignment:
-Some processors can access data on word-aligned memoryaligned memory boundaries (i.e. - addresses divisible by the word size) faster than non-aligned data.
+Some processors can access data on word-aligned memory boundaries (i.e. - addresses divisible by the word size) faster than non-aligned data.
 So, when setting up structures in memory, it is best to keep it word-aligned.
 Some non-x86 processors, in fact, cannot access non-aligned data in some modes.

 These are just a smattering of examples of the kinds of local